ADLS Gen2

 The origin generates a record for every Avro record in an Avro container file.
 Each file must contain the Avro schema.
 The origin uses the Avro schema to generate records.

-When using Spark 2.4 or later, you can define an Avro schema to use.
+You can define an Avro schema to use.
 The schema must be in JSON format.
 You can also configure the origin to process all files in the specified locations.
 By default, the origin only processes files with the .avro extension.

 Delimited